HB 1194-FN - AS AMENDED BY THE SENATE

 408-F:13 Credits for Assessments Paid.

-I. A member insurer may offset against its tax liability under RSA 400-A any assessment described in RSA 408-F:9, II(b) for the life insurance and annuity account, and for the health account for guaranteeing the performance of contractual obligations of an impaired or insolvent insurer [in regard] solely as to disability income coverages, only[,] to the extent of 20 percent of the amount of the assessment for each of the 5 consecutive calendar years immediately following the year in which the assessment was paid, and as follows:
+I. A member insurer may offset against its tax liability under RSA 400-A any assessment described in RSA 408-F:9, II(b) for the life insurance and annuity account, and for the health account for guaranteeing the performance of contractual obligations of an impaired or insolvent insurer [in regard] solely as to disability income coverages, only[,] to the extent of 20 percent of the amount of the assessment for each of the 5 consecutive calendar years immediately following the year in which the assessment was paid.

-II.
+I-b.
 If a member insurer ceases doing business, all uncredited assessments described above may be credited against its tax liability under RSA 400-A for the year it ceases doing business.

-[II.]
-III.
+II.
 Any sums acquired by refund from the association by member insurers, as stated in RSA 408-F:9, VI, and which were previously offset against taxes as described in paragraph I, shall be paid by these member insurers to the state of New Hampshire in the manner required by the commissioner.
 The association shall notify the commissioner that refunds have been made.

-2 Effective Date.
-This act shall take effect 60 days after its passage.
+I. Section 1 of this act shall take effect 60 days after its passage.

 26-2748